dbosk/ladok3/README.md

 The course_id can be a Canvas course_id **or** if you have dashboard cards, you can specific a course code, a nickname, unique part of the short name or original course name.

 Add the "-k" or '--kthid' flag to get the KTHID (i.e., the 'sis_user_id) you need to specify a course_id for a course (where this user is a teacher or student) on the command line.

+Add the "-T" flag to run in the Ladok test environment.

 If you know the Ladok_id, i.e., the integration_id - then you do not need to specify a course_id.